worldwidesorrow/Epoch-Server-Events/README.md

 	[] execVM "dayz_code\compile\remote_message.sqf";
 	```
 	If you already have ZSC or WAI installed then just verify that this line is already there.

+	There is an optional file called event_init.sqf which can be called to choose a random mission and cycle all of the missions before repeats.
+Otherwise you can call the events individually.

 	Find this line: